Colleges within universities in the United Kingdom: Durham University

-Durham University is also collegiate in nature, and its colleges hold the same legal status of 'listed bodies' as the colleges of Oxford and Cambridge.
+The colleges of Durham University hold the same legal status of 'listed bodies' as the colleges of Oxford and Cambridge, although they do not play the same role in the selection of undergraduate students or teaching.
 Durham's colleges are (with two exceptions) owned by the university.
-They are explicitly defined in the university's statutes, meaning that permission of the Privy Council is needed to create (or abolish) colleges.
+The collegiate nature of the university is explicitly defined in the university's statutes, which can only be modified with permission of the King in Council, with further details defined in the ordinances.